tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <james {% include timecode %}>

-and I mean that's becoming a whole thing within the gay community now, is you know there's tops and bottoms and verse blah blah, but now there's sides, which are people who do enjoy sex but not penetrative sex.
+And I mean that's becoming a whole thing within the gay community now, is, you know there's tops and bottoms and verse blah blah, but now there's sides, which are people who do enjoy sex but not penetrative sex.

 </james>
 </compare>
 <compare>
 <nick>

 yeah, and I, I really like that that...
 I always thought that butt sex was a little bit overrated.
-And just just-- but a huge portion is the idea that so many gay people (and you might qualify as this) don't think that it counts as sex unless it's unless it's penetrative.
+And just just-- but a huge portion is the idea that so many gay people (and you might qualify as this) don't think that it counts as sex unless it's-- unless it's penetrative.

 </nick>
 </compare>
 <compare>
 <james {% include timecode %}>

-I've actually really changed my mind about that, even-- even as of six months ago I was very in the backward thinking of like "sex needs to be penetrative" if it's not then it doesn't count.
-And you know I've really come around to that because.. you know, sex I think to me now encompasses such a wide range from the most intense sweaty nasty thing that you know Treasure Island Media produces, to you know phone sex.
-And/or making out in the back of a car and you know it all depends it's a personal person.
+I've actually really changed my mind about that, even-- even as of six months ago I was very in the backward thinking of like, "sex needs to be penetrative, if it's not then it doesn't count."
+And you know I've really come around to that because.. you know, sex I think to me now encompasses such a wide range from the most intense, sweaty, nasty thing that you know Treasure Island Media produces, to, you know, phone sex.
+And/or making out in the back of a car, and you know it all depends, it's a personal person.

 </james>
 </compare>